 The submission of an alternative use proposal does not constitute a right to buy or use a property by the person submitting the form.

-If a proposal leads to the disposal of land, the sale will be conducted in the accordance with the Commonwealth Property Disposal Policy.
-The Policy requires surplus land to be sold on the open market unless agreed otherwise by the Minister for Finance.
+If a proposal leads to the disposal of land, the sale must be conducted in the accordance with the Commonwealth Property Disposal Policy (CPDP).
+The CPDP requires surplus land to be sold on the open market, at full market value unless agreed otherwise by the Minister for Finance.
+Where a property is sold through an off-market or concessional process, the sales contract may include a security of purpose clause to guarantee the future use of the land by the purchaser.

 Intellectual Property